 A. Everything from taking out the trash and doing dishes to negotiating new leases.
 For all the founders, we’re founders first, and then “CXO.”
 In reality, the role of founder is utility player.
 You’re out there doing everything, trying to learn everything, making sure you can do everything so that you can “learn it, do it, teach it.”
 And keep growing out of roles in your business in order to allow other people to take those over so you can start creating new roles and grow your company quickly.

 A. All three of us met at Duke.
 I met Hasnain in 2004 and Jason in 2005.
 We all graduated from Duke and we actually all worked at Bain together at the same Bain office.
 We were all TAs for the same class at Duke, the Introduction to Public Policy class.
 Then we all worked at Bain together, and then I left Bain a little bit early to go work in private equity, and then we all got the band back together.

 So we know each other really well.
 We work really well together.
 We’re brutally honest with each other.
 And I think it makes debates a lot more lively, interesting, and fun.
 We get each other’s insights very quickly.
 There’s very little explanation that has to be done around each other’s insights.
 It’s more like, is your lens the right lens to view the world through or not, and are you right in the way that you’re doing it?

-Q. What do you find most exciting about your current role and what do you most wish you could change?
+Q. What do you find most exciting about your role?

 A. I think the most exciting part is that this is the most creative job I’ve had since graduating college, and that’s definitely where most of my energy comes from — the way you attack the problem.
 And the solutions to problems are very different than just analyzing data or thinking about an investment.